 5. Non-contact measurement: The sensor measures distance without physical contact, making it ideal for applications where contact may damage the object being measured.

-6. Small size: The HC-SR04 is small in size, making it easy to integrate into a variety of projects.
+6. Small size: It is small in size, making it easy to integrate into a variety of projects.

 Here are its main specifications: